Table of contents

 Step 3: Create a GA4 account

 You can add a GA4 account when you go to your existing Google Analytics account.
 There, click on settings at the bottom left and then you will see the option to create a new GA4 account.
-When you go through the configuration, you get a measurement ID.
-You need these to install a new GA4 Google Tag in the web container.
+When you go through the configuration, you will get a measurement ID.
+You will need this to install a new GA4 Google Tag in the web container.
 Do you already have a GA4 account?
-Then go to Admin –> Data Streams and click on the stream.
-Next, you will see the measurement ID is shown.
+Then go to Manage --> data streams and click on the stream.
+Then you will see the measurement ID on the top right.
 Now go to Google Tag Manager and create a new tag.
-Select the Google Tags here.
+Select the Google Tag here.

 tags-client-side-workspace-google-tag-manager

-When you select the Google Tag, the first thing you will be asked to do is to add a Tag ID.
-Add the Tag ID you just generated when creating a GA4 account here.
+When you select the Google Tag, the first thing you will be asked to do is add a Tag ID.
+Here, add the Tag ID you just generated when creating a GA4 account.

 Step 4: Create a server container in GTM

-If you are in the GTM web container container, click on Admin.
-Then click on the + sign under the tab ‘container‘.
+If you are in the GTM web container, click on manage in the upper left corner.
+Then click on the + sign under thecontainertab.
 There you can create a new container.
 You will then see this screen:

-Select server here and give the container an appropriate name (your website – server side).
-Next, you will see this screen.
+Select server here and give the container an appropriate name (your website - server side).
+Then you will see this screen.

 Step 5: Setting up the tag server

-This is where most implementations stall, because it gets a little more technical.
-In fact, Google offers the ability to set up the tag server “automatically” via Google cloud.
+This is where most implementations stall, because it gets a bit more technical.
+In fact, Google offers the option of setting up the tag server "automatically" via Google cloud.
 Although the name suggests that this is the easiest option, this is often not the case.

-See how to create a container to get started with Server Side Tracking here:
+See how to create a container to get started with Server Side Tagging here:

-TAGGRS makes setup as easy as possible.
+TAGGRS makes setup as simple as possible.
 There are two technical things you need to set up to get started.

 1: Creating and configuring a subdomain

-For Server Side Tracking to work, you need to create a subdomain: with this you have the least risk of problems maintaining your tracking capabilities.
+For Server Side Tracking to work, you need to create a subdomain: with this, you run the least risk of having problems maintaining your tracking capabilities.

 Domain: example.com